Skip to content

 Coordination with the Mossos d'Esquadra (Catalonia's autonomous police force) rather than Spain's national Policía Nacional reflects regional law-enforcement structures HEOA notifications increasingly navigate

-Surveillance video confirming the fall from the breakwater allowed Spanish authorities to rule the death accidental within ~48 hours — among the fastest international missing-student case resolutions in recent HEOA history
+Surveillance video confirming the fall from the breakwater allowed Spanish authorities to rule the death accidental within about 48 hours

 Outcome